orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+canonicalize as a filesystem, delegate certain fields to certain files/dirs.

+---

 Wrap remote executable with what to get out of global context intutively and not so verbose? is @me, the me who sent it or?

 ---